R. Winston Morris

 Ralph Winston Morris (born January 19, 1941, in Barnwell, South Carolina) is an American tubist.
-He served as professor of tuba and euphonium at Tennessee Tech in Cookeville, Tennessee, for 55 years, and subsequent to his retirement after the 2021-2022 academic year, was named Professor Emeritus of Tuba and Euphonium.
+He served as professor of tuba and euphonium at Tennessee Tech in Cookeville, Tennessee, for 55 years, and subsequent to his retirement after the 2021–2022 academic year, was named Professor Emeritus of Tuba and Euphonium.
 Morris is editor of The Tuba Source Book and the Euphonium Source Book.

+Biography

 Morris earned his academic degree in music from East Carolina University in 1962.
-As the conductor of the Tennessee Tech Tuba Ensemble, he started promoting jazz tuba performance in an ensemble setting as early as 1967.
+As the conductor of the Tennessee Tech Tuba Ensemble, he began promoting jazz tuba performance in an ensemble setting as early as 1967.
 Morris created the first tuba/euphonium ensemble at Tennessee Tech.

-The Tennessee Tech Tuba Ensemble has performed under Morris' direction on Bourbon Street and at the New Orleans Jazz Festival, Disney World, the National MENC Conference in Kansas City, the International T.U.B.A.
+The Tennessee Tech Tuba Ensemble has performed under Morris's direction on Bourbon Street and at the New Orleans Jazz Festival, Disney World, the National MENC Conference in Kansas City, the International T.U.B.A.
 Conference in Austin, Texas, the Kennedy Center in Washington, D.C., and at the Spoleto Festival in Charleston, South Carolina.
-The ensemble has also performed in Carnegie Hall 8 times, produced 31 commercial recordings—some which have been grammy nominated—and generated more than 1200 compositions for the tuba, euphonium and tuba ensemble.
-Morris put together the first euphonium choir and organized the first recording project for euphonium choir.
+The ensemble has also performed in Carnegie Hall eight times, produced 31 commercial recordings—some which have been Grammy nominated—and generated more than 1,200 compositions for the tuba, euphonium, and tuba ensemble.
+Morris assembled the first euphonium choir and organized the first recording project for euphonium choir.